Job title: Archive Assistant

 Be between 15 and 30 years of age (inclusive) at the start of employment;

 Be a Canadian citizen, permanent resident, or person on whom refugee protection has been conferred under the Immigration and Refugee Protection Act*; and

 Have a valid Social Insurance Number at the start of employment and be legally entitled to work in Canada in accordance with the relevant provincial/territorial legislation and regulations.

 *International students are not eligible.
 Recent immigrants are eligible if they are Canadian Citizens or permanent residents.

 HOW TO APPLY

-Email a cover letter and resume to: including “ASSISTANT ART GALLERY ADMINISTRATOR” in the subject line.
+Email a cover letter and detailed resume outlining your experience to:

-Applications must be submitted no later than Monday, July 20, 2020.
+Applications must be submitted no later than Monday, April 10, 2023.
 Late applications will not be reviewed.